nlptechbook/BERTembeddings/README.md

 ```
 According to the above, the second word (Want) is the most important one in the sentence.

-### Embeddings of how many tokens in a sentence need to be used
+### From How Many Tokens In a Sentence To Derive Embeddings

 As stated, we're getting a single vector - derived for the most important word in a sentence - that includes information about the context of the entire sentence.
 However, to get a better picture of the sentence context, it would also be nice to have such a vector for the word that is most syntactically related to that most important word.
 Why do we need this?